Hiking the Incredibly Scenic Fat Man’s Loop in Flagstaff, Arizona

 Along the way, you will find many cool looking rock formations, especially the very narrow squeeze pictured below.
 This rock explains the trail’s name!

 Several scenic overlooks along the way provide dramatic overlooks of the surrounding mountains.
 Don’t forget your camera – this is a very scenic hike!

 Check out some of the fantastic mountain views along the trek!

 And great views of the city too!

-If you are physically fit enough and have the extra time, you can continue another 2 miles or so up the steep 2000 feet journey along the Elden Lookout trail.
-At 6 miles total (including the 2.5 miles on Fat Man’s Loop) and consisting of a long steep climb, it is considered one of the more challenging trails in town.
+If you are physically fit enough and have the extra time, you can continue on another 2 miles or so up the steep 2000 feet climb along the Elden Lookout trail.
+At 6 miles total (including the 2.5 miles on Fat Man’s Loop) and consisting of a long steep climb, it is considered to be one of the more challenging trails in town.
 However, the views are supposed to be incredible.
 Be sure to plan plenty of time, check the weather forecast, bring with lots of water and snacks, and a GPS watch to track your time.

 *Plan about 1.5-2 hours to complete the entire loop.
 Although 2 miles seems pretty short, it is much more time consuming when you add in going uphill/downhill and stopping to take many pictures.